 $56,030 over one year to employ citizen science in the monitoring of the recreational fishery for southern bluefin tuna in western Victoria.

-$205,000 over two years to investigate the movement and best practice for catching and releasing shortfin mako and gummy sharks.
+$145,000 over two years to investigate the movement and habitat connectivity of shortfin mako sharks, and contributing to developing best practice techniques for catching and releasing sharks and rays.

 Fisheries-related sustainability and habitat improvement ($481,101)

 $88,000 over one year for in-stream habitat in the Mitta Mitta River.

 $32,614 over two years to provide seniors from culturally and linguistically diverse (CALD) backgrounds with a range of sustainable recreational fishing community education sessions.

 $107,545 over one year to develop a Fishcare 'Get Hooked on Fishing' app.

 $31,520 over one year to install a fishing jetty at Lake Marma in Murtoa.

 $54,700 over one year to install a floating pontoon at Nhill Lake in Nhill.